kooshazarei/finalroundai/README.md

 - 🐳 Fully containerized with Docker
 - 🚀 Easy deployment and development setup
 - 💬 Clean, intuitive chat interface with Material-UI
+- 📊 AI conversation tracing and monitoring with Langfuse

 ## Architecture